MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 In many liquid markets, the maximum execution volume exists across a range of prices rather than a single point, creating a Volume Plateau.
 Identifying a specific price within this range requires a tie-breaking rule.
 It is critical to recognize that tie-breaking is a design choice and is not uniquely dictated by economic theory [5].
 Different rules, such as pro-rata allocation on the margin or random selection, reflect different market philosophies and can impact participant incentives [6].

-The Zeequent protocol adopts the Surplus Minimization rule.
+The Zeequent protocol adopts the Surplus Minimization rule [10].
 This mechanism identifies the price within the plateau where the absolute difference (imbalance) between supply and demand is at its global minimum, a point described as the Surplus Valley.
 The Plateau and the Valley can be seen in Fig. 1, made from synthetic market data.
-This approach provides an economically intuitive clearing point that minimizes unfulfilled interest while maximizing trades. (?check for ref?)
+This approach provides an economically intuitive clearing point that minimizes unfulfilled interest while maximizing trades [9]. (?check for ref?)

 ----------------
 ## 3. The Research Gap: Verifiability in the Decentralization Era